How Can We Manage Presbycusis?

 • Avoid places with loud noise as much as possible.

-• Hearing Aids: It is a small electronic instrument that is worn in /behind the ear to hear the sound loud and clear.
+• Hearing Aids: It is a small electronic instrument that is worn in or behind the ear to hear the sound loud and clear.

-• Cochlear Implants: These are small electronic devices that are surgically implanted in the inner ears of a person having severe hearing loss or who are almost deaf.
+• Cochlear Implants: These are electronic devices that are implanted surgically into the inner ears of a person having severe hearing loss or who are almost deaf.

 • Bone Anchored Hearing System: It is designed to transfer sound through bone conduction.

-• Assistive Listening Devices (ALDs): Various types of assistive listening devices are available for hearing loss, like hearing loop systems, Infrared systems, and personal amplifiers.
-These devices help a person to listen to clear sounds even with a lot of background noise.
+• Assistive Listening Devices (ALDS): Various types of assistive listening devices are available for hearing loss, like hearing loop systems, Infrared systems, and personal amplifiers.
+These devices help people to hear clear sounds even with a lot of background disturbance.

 • Alerting Devices: Sound, light, or vibration devices are kept in the house to alert for any particular event occurring.